Rotator Cuff Tendinopathy For Shoulder Pain

 - Insufficient and inappropriate exercise training-too much too soon

 - Structural deformity such as leg length discrepancy

 - Disease related stresses for example; Rheumatoid/Psoriatic arthritis, gout etc.

-Symptoms may last up to few weeks or months depend on severity of injury.
+Symptoms of tendinopathy may last up to few weeks or months depend on severity of injury.